 If an increase in costs or extension of time is required, the district must be contacted as soon as possible.
 At the district's discretion based on existing policies and funding availability, contracts may be amended for cost overruns up to 20 percent of the original contract amount, or to extend the timeframe for completion.
-When cost overruns exceed 20 percent of the original contracted amount the funds must be carried over to other funding sources (i.e. REAP, loan, or farmer-financed).
+When cost overruns exceed 20 percent of the original contracted amount, an additional or new contract will be required.
 Keep in mind that if a contract is between \$20,800 and \$25,000 (barely under the prevailing wage threshold for contracted work), an amendment may increase the total value of the project so that prevailing wage would apply to contractor costs.

 Any contractors or subcontractors may be asked to sign a statement certifying that the installed components meet or exceed the Natural Resource Conservation Service (NRCS) standards and specifications.
-All contractors or subcontractors are responsible for protecting work from environmental conditions such as temperature extremes, weather events, wind, surface water and ground water.
+All contractors or subcontractors are responsible to protect work from environmental conditions such as temperature extremes, weather events, wind, surface water and ground water.